 Audiences applaud for two reasons: to welcome the musicians on stage and to express appreciation for their performance.
 In the minutes before the concert begins, the members of the orchestra drift onstage, take their seats, and tune their instruments.
 When the lights dim, the concertmaster, who is the principal first violinist, enters the stage.
 The audience welcomes her with applause and then listens as she gives the other musicians a note for a final ensemble tuning.
 Then the conductor appears, usually accompanied by any soloists who may be performing.
 There is more applause.
 Then the conductor lifts his baton, and the concert begins.
 Some works, like symphonies or concerti, have several sections, or movements, with short silences between them.
 Don’t applaud then, but wait until the end of the complete work.
 Looking through the printed program will tell you how many movements are in each work being performed.
 If you’re still not sure what to do, take your cue from the rest of the audience.
 At the end of each half of the concert, your applause tells the conductor, soloists, and members of the orchestra how much you have enjoyed their performances.
 It is polite to stay in your seat until all the performers have left the stage.

 What can I do to prepare myself for a concert?

-For a preview of what the orchestra will play at the concert you are attending, try program notes, available here on the Stamford Symphony’s web site.
+For a preview of what the orchestra will play at the concert you are attending, please see the program notes, available here on the Stamford Symphony’s web site.
 You can read about the works being performed and their composers, and even listen to excerpts from the music.

-To learn more about the music, you are always welcome to attend Music Director Eckart Preu’s Behind the Baton lectures, which are held one hour before the Stamford Symphony’s HARMAN Orchestra Classics Series in the Palace Theatre.
+To learn more about the music, you are always welcome to attend Music Director Eckart Preu’s Behind the Baton lectures, which are held one hour before each HARMAN Orchestra Classics concert in the Palace Theatre.

 There are a number of references that provide more general information.
 Here are a few examples: